ucla-digital-humanities/palladio_workshop/Getting_Started_with_Palladio.md

 Getting started with Palladio
 =============================

-Palladio (palladio.designhumanities.org), a product of Stanford’s Humanities + Design Lab, is a web-based visualization tool for complex humanities data.
+[Palladio](https://hdlab.stanford.edu/palladio/), a product of Stanford’s Humanities + Design Lab, is a web-based visualization tool for complex humanities data.
 Think of Palladio as a sort of Swiss Army knife for humanities data.
 It’s one package that includes a number of tools, each